omega8cc/boa/docs/REMOTE.md

 rsync -avzuL --ignore-errors -e ssh o1@source-host:/path/to/plform-name/sites/default ~/static/plform-name/sites/
 ```

-Add the transferred platform codebase in the Aegir frontend with path: `/data/disk/o1/static/plform-name`
+Add the transferred platform codebase in the Ægir frontend with path: `/data/disk/o1/static/plform-name`

 ## Commands to Run on the Source Server Only